isabella232/docs.devo.ps/source/how-to/trigger-task-with-webhook.md

 - etc.

-In this how-to we will focus on setting up a webhook in a devo.ps task and associate it with a GitHub webhook.
+In this how-to we will focus on setting up a webhook in a devo.ps task and associate it with GitHub.

 1. (Pre-requisite) You need to have defined a task with the steps you want to run automatically.